Efficient Wastewater Plant Applying E‑Plate Heat Exchanger

 - High turbulence rates due to rotating brushes, resulting in good heat transfer

-Apart from the energy-saving effect from the direct recovery of heat, the use of heat exchangers of this type opens new possibilities for the dimensioning and operation of wastewater technology.
+Apart from the energy-saving effect from the direct recovery of heat, the use of heat exchangers of this type opens up new possibilities for the dimensioning and operation of wastewater technology.

 Wastewater Heating for Anaerobic Reactors

-The primary point to be made here is the possibility of using anaerobic reactors operated advantageously at a temperature of between 35 and 38°C. Anaerobic biological stages are characterized by the fact that harmful materials are broken down in the absence of any supply of oxygen.
+The primary point to be made here is the possibility of using anaerobic reactors operated advantageously at a temperature of between 35 and 38°C. Anaerobic biological stages are characterised by the fact that harmful materials are broken down in the absence of any supply of oxygen.

 If the wastewater in question is not at the required temperature, then with a clever combination of heat recovery in the outlet and simultaneous pre-heating of the wastewater which is below the desired temperature, with only a minimum outlay on energy it is possible for the optimum temperature for the anaerobic reactor to be maintained.

 Anaerobic wastewater treatment is particularly suitable for highly-contaminated industrial wastewaters.
 The advantages over aerobic processes — i.e. undertaken with the aid of oxygen — are in particular the considerable lower electricity requirement, the reduced amount of residual materials generated (excess sludge), high throughput levels and therefore compact construction designs, and finally the generation of biogas.